hroyhong/llm_vs_human/readme.md

     *   Note: Choosing `N=1` means the opponent cannot get a bonus by choosing `0`, as `0` is not a valid choice.
 4.  **Objective:** Maximize the total score accumulated over `NUM_ROUNDS` (default: 60).
 5.  **Information:**
-    *   The Human sees the current scores, round number, and recent history on the Pygame screen.
+    *   The Human sees the current scores, round number, and the **result of the last round** on the Pygame screen.
-    *   The LLM receives the game rules, its current score, the human's current score, the current round number, and a history of recent rounds before making its choice.
+    *   The LLM receives the game rules, its current score, the human's current score, the current round number, and the **full conversation history** (including all past round results and its own previous choices/analyses) before making its choice.

 ## Features